Flint House, Buckinghamshire: Architecture

-The long rectangular structure is designed with an unusual stepped roof which rises from the ground to the building's full height, creating wedge-shaped side elevations.
+The long, rectangular structure is designed with an unusual stepped roof which rises from the ground to the building's full height, creating wedge-shaped side elevations.
 The plan is long and thin, in places only one room wide.
 The building's triangular shape also resembles a flint.

-The house's interior contains an open-plan ground floor with the kitchen at the centre of what is almost an enfilade, which includes a dining room, small sitting room, and a drawing room, beyond which is a study.
-The study was inspired by the Baron's Room at nearby Waddesdon Manor, where the private study of Baron Ferdinand de Rothschild contains a small spiral staircase leading to his bedroom directly above; at the Flint House, the study too contains a steep spiral staircase leading directly to the principal bedroom.
-The upper floor also contains two further bedrooms.
-Each of the three bedrooms has a small adjoining bathroom with a sunken bath, and its own private roof terrace almost hidden in the stepped roof.
+The house's interior features an open-plan ground floor, with the kitchen at the center of an almost enfilade arrangement comprising a dining room, a small sitting room, and a drawing room, beyond which lies a study.

+The study was inspired by the Baron's room at nearby Waddesdon Manor, where the private study of Baron Ferdinand de Rothschild contains a small spiral staircase leading to his bedroom directly above.
+Within the Flint House, the study too contains a steep spiral staircase leading directly to the principal bedroom.
+The upper floor also contains two additional bedrooms.
+Each of the three bedrooms has a small adjoining bathroom with a sunken bath, and its own private roof terrace in the stepped roof.

-Throughout the design, the elements of water, air and fire have been used to create an animation to the plan and reinforce the sense of nature: Air is created by the use of double height spaces and abundance of large windows which not only light the house, but bring the landscape within.
-Water is used to create a sense of fluidity and reflection: A small stream running near the house, has been diverted to run through and around the building before flowing to a nearby pool.
-The stream has been further enhance by small dams which limit and adjust the flow of water, from an imperceptibly slow flowing rill to a more agitated, fast flowing stream.
-In one recessed corner of the house, the stream forms a pool around which a glazed flint grotto, illuminated by small led lights, has been designed.
-While inside the house the water is visible through a glass floor which seems to create a bridge from the drawing room.
+Throughout the design, the natural elements of water, air, and fire have been used.
+Air is created by the use of double height spaces and abundance of large windows which not only light the house, but bring the landscape within.
+Water is used to create a sense of fluidity and reflection: a small stream running near the house has been diverted to run through and around the building before flowing to a nearby pool.
+The stream has been further enhanced by small dams, which limit and adjust the flow of water, from a slow, subtly flowing rill to a more agitated, fast flowing stream.
+In one recessed corner of the house, the stream forms a pool around, which a glazed flint grotto, illuminated by small led lights, has been designed.
+While inside the house, the water is visible through a glass floor, which seems to create a bridge from the drawing room.
 Fire is reflected through a glass panel at the rear of the drawing room fireplace into the pool of the grotto at its rear.

-The house has a small annex designed in the same style, detached from the main house but linked to it through an architectural scheme that presents a visual avenue flowing from the top of the stepped roof down the ground, then transforming into a rising stepped grass path leading to the annex.
+The house has a small annex designed in the same style, detached from the main house, but linked to it through an architectural scheme that presents a visual avenue flowing from the top of the stepped roof down the ground.
+Then transforming into a rising stepped grass path leading to the annex.
 The annex itself is a smaller version of the main house intended for staff or guests.

+The interiors were decorated and furnished by David Mlinaric, using a mix of modern contemporary pieces and older items from the Rothschild collection.